Brothers Green: Origins

-Josh (born 1985) and Mike (born 1988) grew up in Philadelphia, Pennsylvania.
+Josh (born 1985) and Mike (born 1988) grew up in Philadelphia, Pennsylvania in a Jewish family.

 Josh was a high school football star but declined to play college football so that he could focus on his studies.
 He attended University of Delaware and graduated in 2007.
 He formed a band, The Canon Logic, with his friends and relocated to Brooklyn.
 After college, Josh began providing custom weekly cuisines to friends and neighbors.

 Meanwhile, Mike was attending the University of Pittsburgh where he was studying architecture, and began to host catered events and small dinner parties for his friends to test his skills and hone his craft.

 After graduation, Mike moved to Brooklyn with Josh where they started Brothers Green.

 Blogging and vlogging

 Mike and Josh started documenting their culinary jobs and experiments online.
 Mike started taking photographs of his daily food creations on Everyday Appetite while Josh was writing about his various food experiences on his blog called YIEatN which covered such topics as creative cooking and music.

 Their comical attitude and chemistry in the kitchen lent itself to home videos, and with the help of their film-making roommate, became their first cooking show, YuNork which parodied the opening credits to Dexter.